 Now go ahead, indulge in dessert and enjoy it guilt-free!
 And while you’re at it, check out some more #RecipeMakeover deliciousness from my blogger friends below.
 Oh, and def sign up for our great giveaway!

-5 5-oz plain or vanilla Greek yogurt containers (Whipped yogurt varieties taste closest to cream-base stuffed crepes)
+- 5 5-oz container of plain or vanilla Greek yogurt containers (Whipped yogurt varieties taste closest to cream-base stuffed crepes)

 In a medium bowl, whisk eggs well then add milk, coconut oil and extract.